 - 2 cups (480ml) heavy cream

-This ice cream is rich and creamy, a perfect antidote to the heat.
-Adults can have it with a little white chocolate liquer.
+This Blueberry Ice Cream is rich and creamy, a perfect antidote to the heat.
+Adults can have it with a little white chocolate liquer. 😉

 Should this be converted into a vegetable plot or a flower bed?